Welcome

 Sample Request

-Consuming events is achieved by sending a GET request to the Subscription’s event resource /api/v1/subscriptions/{subscription-id}/events
+Events can be consumed by sending a GET request to the subscription's event resource /subscriptions/{subscription-id}/events.

 Response